JLuisCuamatzi/Umaydis_experimental_Evolution/04_Pools_analysis/README.md

 ```

-The output of this file is the next file: `Figure_Variants.Pools.png`
+The output of this file is the next file: `Figure_Variants.Pools.png`, which is the <b>Figure 4</b> in the main manuscript.